brandur/org/drafts/database-sharing.md

 > &mdash; H. L. Mencken

-Sharing a database between components is a technique where this concept is especially relevant, but it may not be intuitve as to why that is.
+Sharing a database between components is a technique where this concept is especially relevant, but it may not be intuitive as to why that is.
 Engineers who've been around the block would probably acknowledge this as a design smell, but possibly without being able to articulate its precise problems.